-With 31 projects underway and more than a dozen in development, it’s no surprise that the Global Alliance for Trade Facilitation can count on its growing roster of partner countries to spread the word about its success in making trade simpler, faster, and more cost-effective
+With more than 25 projects underway and more than a dozen in development, it’s no surprise that the Global Alliance for Trade Facilitation can count on its growing roster of partner countries to spread the word about its success in making trade simpler, faster, and more cost-effective.

 After coordinating through the Alliance, officials at Colombia’s National Institute for Drug and Food Surveillance (INVIMA) recently met with their counterparts at Ecuador’s National Agency for Regulation, Control, and Health Surveillance (ARCSA) to offer insight into Colombia’s new risk management system for shipments.